dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 If your site is going to be affected by GDPR, then you should contact a lawyer to make sure you do everything needed to be in compliance.

 == Changelog ==
+**Version 4.5.0**

+*   Added a database check for open spots and new error message "All spots have already been filled." that will show if a spot is filled by one person while another person is still filling out the form or still browsing the list of sheets.
+Thus when the second person tried to view the sign-up form, or tries to submit the sign-up form, when someone else just took the last spot, a more appropriate error message will be shown to avoid any confusion.
+*   Minor code cleanup
+*   Tested with PHP 8.2.10 and WordPress 6.5.3

 **Version 4.4.2**

 *   Minor change to the way the timestamp is calculated for use on the Admin view pages (to view all signup data) to allow dataTables to properly sort the date column.
 An issue was discovered where some date formats in other languages could cause an issue with the calculation of the timestamp using PHP's strtotime function.